Killthebug/Bika-Lims-Wiki/GSoC-·-Inventory-Management-Module.md

 **h) Stock monitoring through analyses tracking**

 A hard one too.
 A lab analysis/test may require the use of a well-defined amount of reagent/product.
 The idea is to set the amount of reagent/product at Method or Analysis Service (Bika LIMS objects) level and every time a result is set for that analysis, the system will update the available amount of product in the inventory.
-Yea.. this is very tricky and maybe we can omit this functionality.
+Yea.. this is one is very tricky!

 **i) Inventory reports**